What is the role of a Business Analyst?

 Can I integrate business analysis training into my project management curriculum?

 Yes.
 More and more Systemation clients are customizing a certificate program specific to their organizations.
-At a bare minimum, our “Mastering the Requirements Process” is ideal for integration into a project management curriculum.
+At a bare minimum, our “Fast Start® in Project Management” is ideal for integration into a business analysis curriculum.

 How does my organization get started with a business analysis learning solution?

 For over half a century, Systemation has been improving the business performance of many Fortune 2000 companies as well as city, state and federal agencies.
 The process always starts with a thorough understanding of your environment and what you are trying to accomplish with a learning solution in project management or business analysis.
 We call this Discovery.
 Only after we become familiar with your needs, do we recommend a customized path for your company, always easy to implement and always cost effective.
 We call this our Value Proposition.
 The solution we offer will be practical and your interaction with Systemation will always be no-pressure and enjoyable.

 In keeping with this successful approach, we seek clients who want to partner with us to improve performance, and we gravitate towards those companies that openly share information, ideas and business objectives so the outcomes become more predictable.
 Bottom line – at Systemation, we make it a people business!

 Working with Systemation is a risk-free, highly practical, relationship-oriented, performance improving and enjoyable experience…you are always welcome to validate this through any of our references.

 I’d like further information on your Business Analysis programs.
 Whom do I contact?